almighty2106/ML-learning-projects/README.md

 Project files are in "master" branch

-Trainning results are in "config"
+Trainning results are in "assets/config"

-The trainning model is in config/results
+The trainning model is in "assets/config/results"

+Train Scene is "assets/Training scece.unity"

-To start the game. open up the the file "New Scence.unity" using Unity Train Scene is "Training scece.unity"
+To start the game. open up the the file "New Scence.unity" using Unity Drag the model that you want into "Behavior Parameters/model" component at the right side You can do this in the prefab page in this case all the agents will be replaced with this model

+Click start button to start the scene

 There's only one scripts which located in "assets/scriipts" named "agent.cs" "agent.yaml" contains basic parameters related to training